 - Signs of infection, including fever and chills

-- Redness, swelling, increasing pain, a lot of bleeding, or any unusual discharge from the surgical site(s)
+- Redness, swelling, increasing pain, a lot of bleeding, or any unusual discharge

 - Pain and swelling that is not controlled with medication or home care

 - Dressing or stitches have come loose or are uncomfortable

 - Other new symptoms, allergic reactions, or concerns

 National Institute of Dental and Craniofacial Research (NIH) http://www.nidcr.nih.gov

 Canadian Dental Association http://www.cda-adc.ca